puppetlabs/puppet-docs/source/learning/ral.markdown

 >
 > When you first started your VM, it gave you the URL, username, and password for accessing the console.
 The user and password should always be `puppet@example.com` and `learningpuppet`.
 The URL will be `https://<IP ADDRESS>`; you can get your VM's IP address by running `facter ipaddress` at the command line.

-Once logged in, navigate to "Live Management" in the top menu bar, then click the "Manage Resources" tab.
+Once logged in, navigate to "Live Management" in the top menu bar, then click the "Browse Resources" tab.
 From here, you can [use orchestration to find and inspect resources][live_resources].

 Since you're only using a single node, you won't see much in the way of comparisons, but you can see the current states of packages, user accounts, etc.